noellimx/golila/README.md

 ## Game play

 Join a room, choose your team and wait for game to start.
-Owner of room starts the game and match the sequence of crypto coins.
+Owner of room starts the game.
+Match the sequence of cryptochains by keypress.

+### Scoring

+Each matching cryptochain will give you 1 point per coin.
-Game runs for 60 seconds and bonus points for winning team!
+Game runs for 70 + 5 seconds and bonus points for winning team!

 ![alt text](keys.png)